Content Hubs: The Future of Enterprise Web Content Management

 It is well known that delivering personalized experiences can benefit your brand.
 According to a report by McKinsey, personalization can deliver 5 to 8 times higher ROI and increase sales by 10 percent or more.

 Personalized variants are alternative content elements that replace the original elements during content delivery.
-In terms of what kind of content is delivered to the end-user, this is dependent on the personalization rules that have been set.
+In terms of what kind of content is delivered to the end-user, this is dependent on the personalization rules that have been set via rules-based personalization.
 The rules are usually based on tags, segmentations or they can be based on geo-location.

 You can combine explicit and implicit personalization and personalize the experience in real-time: